Caribou Coffee Company, Inc.

 ), the second largest premium coffeehouse operator in the United

-States, posted earnings of 13 cents per share in the second quarter
+States, posted earnings of 6 cents per share in the first quarter

-of 2012, surpassing the Zacks Consensus Estimate of 10 cents, but
+of 2012, in line with the Zacks Consensus Estimate, but missing the

-coffeehouse sales was driven by higher traffic and favorable
+sales was driven by higher traffic and favorable beverage sales

-new customers in the foodservice and grocery channels.
-Franchise
+existing and new customers in the foodservice and grocery channels.

 higher product sales and royalties.

-attributable to lower labor costs.
-General and administrative
+to $25.4 million, attributable to increased labor costs.
+General

-expense fell 7.0% to $7.6 million and depreciation and amortization
+and administrative expense fell 6.8% to $7.3 million and

 Caribou Coffee ended the year with cash and cash equivalents of